“Wilderness is not a luxury but a necessity of the human spirit.” -Edward Abbey

 Middle Prong & Shining Rock – Hiking and Camping (backcountry) offered.
 Located 255 miles or 4 hours and 15 minutes by car from UNC.
 There are no developed campgrounds in the Middle Prong Wilderness and therefore, backcountry camping is allowed.
 No open fires are permitted.

 Panthertown Valley – Hiking, Fishing, Climbing and Camping (backcountry) offered.
 Located 275 miles or 4 hours from UNC.
 Panthertown Valley is great for hiking, as it features an array of threatened and endangered species and natural communities.
 Overnight camping and catch-and-release fishing are allowed in Panthertown, as long as regulations are followed to ensure the safety of the sensitive areas.
-Map available for $12.

 Great Smoky Mountains National Park – Camping (backcountry and car), Lodging, Hiking, Fishing, Picnicking, Wildlife viewing, and Auto touring available.
 Located 315 miles or 5 hours from UNC.
 The Smokies have a very biological diverse environment from big animals like bears, deer and elk, to microscopic organisms.
-There are about 1,500 bears that live in the park.
-Download a copy of the Smokies Trip Planner.

 Do you have suggestions for other adventure locations?
 Additional info we should include about these?
 Pass along your thoughts in the comments.